 She said, “No need to apologise.
 I want to hear the honest opinion of my husband and his labours.
 All of it!”

 He said, “Well his taxes…I hate to say it, but some of us can’t afford them.
 And some of them are plain unfair.
 Like the Heregald Tax: this pays for the King’s personal bodyguard.
 How does that help us?
-And why is manure taxed? our horses can't stop themselves doing what’s natural…”
+And why is manure taxed?
+Our horses can't stop themselves from doing what’s natural…”

 The farmers laughed, hurrahed and egged him on.